cs544-wisc/f23/p7/README.md

 To avoid **overcounting**:
 * when a consumer updates a JSON file, it must record the current read offset in the file (you can get this with `consumer.position(???)`)
 * when a new consumer starts, it must start reading from the last offset (you can do this with `consumer.seek(????)`)
-* when a consumer reads a message, it should ignore it if the date is <= the previous date processed (the "end" entry in the station dict will help with this).
+* when a consumer reads a message, it should ignore it if the date is <= the previous date processed (the `end` entry in the station dict will help with this).
 Remember that producers retry when they don't get an ack, but it's possible for an ack to be lost after a successful write.
 So retry could produce duplicates in the stream.
-The weather generation function has a 5% chance of returning a duplicated value, so keep this in mind.
-Other than these duplicated messages, you may assume all other messages are generated in order.
+To highlight this, the weather generation function has a 5% chance of generating a duplicated value, so keep this in mind.
+Other than these duplicated entries, you may assume all other messages are generated in order.

-## Part 4: Another Producer & Consumer (birthday-temperatures)
+## Part 3: Another Producer & Consumer (birthday-temperatures)

 ### Publish birthday temperatures
 For this part, we want our consumers to identify weather data on a specific date (your birthday) and send this information to another Kafka topic `birthday-temperatures` (which we have already created in Part 1).
 Notice that this